How to Develop a Fintech App: Comprehensive Guide

 Digital Banking Solutions

 Most of us are quite accustomed to using such applications.
-These often come in online or mobile banking format.
+These often come in online or mobile banking formats.
 They allow a bank's customers to manage their accounts and make contactless transactions right from their smartphones and other devices.

-Digital Payments and E-wallets
+Digital Payments and E-Wallets

 Digital Loan and Lending Applications